redahe/gintonic/README.md

 ```
 path_to_games - is a path to games.

-Directory with games should have the following structure:
+Directory with the games should have the following structure:
 ```
 System1
       |- Game1